Reimagining the Church - mission and structure

 - Regional Gatherings are taking place in early August for local communities to come together to discuss how we might respond to this missionary call.

 - Together we Pray is an invitation to pray for our Archdiocese during this time of discernment, and call on the Holy Spirit to lead and guide us.
 Join weekly online prayer via Zoom.

 - Beginning the Journey workshop is an opportunity to ponder how each of us is being called by the Holy Spirit into a renewed way of belonging in our local Church.
 Register to participate on Zoom.

-The Australian Catholic Bishops commissioned the report, The Light from the Southern Cross: Promoting Co-responsible Governance in the Catholic Church in Australia, following a recommendation of the Royal Commission into Institutional Response to Child Sexual Abuse.
+At the same time, the Australian Catholic Bishops commissioned the report, The Light from the Southern Cross: Promoting Co-Responsible Governance in the Catholic Church in Australia, following a recommendation of the Royal Commission into Institutional Response to Child Sexual Abuse.
 The report is set to be a major backdrop for deliberations on Church reform in Australia at the now 2021 Plenary Council.
-The full press release from the Australian Catholic Bishops Conference, headed by Archbishop Mark Coleridge of Brisbane, outlines the progress of the report through the conference to the floor of the Plenary Council.

 In response to this report the Australian Bishops recently set three priorities for the work of the conference: formation, becoming more missionary and fostering collegiality.
 The press release contains further details around these priorities.
 The Australian Catholic Bishops Conference, is headed by Archbishop Mark Coleridge of Brisbane.